FAIRplus/the-fair-cookbook/content/recipes/reusability/provenance.md

 pip install cwlprov
 ```

-To run cwlprov following installation and using an exemplar CWL file, run the following command:
+To run 'cwlprov' following installation and using an exemplar CWL file, run the following command:

 ```python=